Volunteering in Your Credit Union

 Many people are currently contributing their time and skills through a number of volunteer

 organisations.
 The credit union movement in Ireland and Northern Ireland currently has 9,250 volunteers.

 An individual can develop both personally and professionally by volunteering.
 The benefits of credit union volunteering include:

 - Gain skills and experience in a senior role of a professional financial service

 The credit union committees offer an excellent starting point for new volunteers.
 These committees provide experience, learning and an active role within the credit union.

 Once a volunteer has served the credit union at committee level for a period of time, and training needs have been identified and addressed, you can move into a director or supervisor position.

-If you would like more information on volunteering in the credit union please contact your local credit union and ask for the manager or a member of the Nominating Committee.
+If you would like more information on volunteering in the credit union please contact your local credit union and ask for the manager or a member of the Nomination Committee.
 To find your local credit union click here.